JoannaMacDev/JoannaMacDev.github.io/_posts/2017-4-10-Delegates-And-Closures.md

 }
 ```

-At a quick glance, all seems well but, on further inspection, we find that the sender parameter is **id** (Objective-C) or **Any** (Swift); so, when we implement the method in the delegate object, we have no indication of the real type of the sender and no easy way of inspecting its contents; at least without a massive series of `if let sender = sender as? …` statements, a switch statement, or similar.
+At a quick glance, all seems well but, on further inspection, we find that the sender parameter is of type **id** (Objective-C) or **Any** (Swift); so, when we implement the method in the delegate object, we have no indication of the real type of the sender and no easy way of inspecting its contents; at least not without a massive series of `if let sender = sender as? …` statements, a switch statement, or similar.

 ##### So, how about using generics?

-Objective-C doesn't yet have first-class generics, so there is not much more we can do, apart from trying to determine the type of the sender in the implementing delegate method
+Objective-C doesn't yet have first-class generics so, in Objective-C, there is not much more we can do, apart from trying to determine the type of the sender in the implementing delegate method

 However, since this article is primarily about Swift coding, and Swift does give us generics, can't we simply define an associated type in the protocol and use that for the sender parameter?